 Self-harm is when somebody intentionally damages or injures their body.
 It is a way of coping with or expressing overwhelming emotional distress.
 Sometimes when people self-harm they intend to die but often the intention is more to punish themselves, express their distress or relieve unbearable tension.
 Self harm can also be a cry for help.
 Treatment for people who self-harm will usually involve seeing a therapist and could also involve taking antidepressant medication.
 Types of self harm can include cutting or burning of your skin, punching yourself, poisoning yourself with tablets, misusing alcohol or drugs, and deliberately starving yourself or binge eating.
 There are many, many ways to hurt yourself, including abusing drugs and alcohol or having an eating disorder.
 Sometimes, it's more important to focus on how someone is feeling rather than what they do to themselves.
 Quite often, people find that more helpful.

 Ward level estimates showing the ratio of recorded emergency hospital admissions for self harm to that which would be expected based on the age profile in each ward have been produced.
 The expected standard is based on the England average, and so the England value is 100.
-The overall Gateshead average is 152 - this means that Gateshead has 1.52 times more emergency hospital admissions for self harm than would be expected for its age profile.
-Within Gateshead, 6 of the 22 wards are significantly higher than the Gateshead average, and all 6 have a ratio of around 200 or more to the expected average of 100 [Map - Ward hospital admissions for self harm].
+The overall Gateshead average is 149 - this means that Gateshead has 1.49 times more emergency hospital admissions for self harm than would be expected for its age profile.
+Within Gateshead, 7 of the 22 wards are significantly higher than the Gateshead average, and all 7 range between 178 to 213 to the expected average of 100 [Map - Ward hospital admissions for self harm].

 It is estimated that nationally between 10% and 13% of 15 to 16 year olds have self harmed in their lifetime.

-Data shows that in Gateshead those aged 35-64 are more likely to complete suicide than younger or older age groups [Chart - Suicide rate of males aged 35-64] [Chart - Suicide rate of females aged 35-64].
+Data shows that in Gateshead those aged 35-64 are more likely to complete suicide than younger or older age groups [Chart - Suicide rate aged 35-64].

 The most common method of suicide in Gateshead between 2011 and 2014 was hanging or strangulation. which accounted for 56% of suicides.
 The next most common reason was self-poisoning, which accounted for 17%.